XR232USB - True Random Number Generator @ USB

 details on the FT232-core and sourcecodes of the drivers available.

 The chip is, without prejudice, a "black box".
-More than that, users may be rather put
+More than that, some users may be rather pissed off by the tiny SSOP28-package that requires some SMD expertise

 to solder in a non-destructive way...
-Also the PCB-requirements are comparably high.
+Also the PCB-requirements become comparably high with Sub-SMD layouts.

 No USB fun without USB drivers!
 Those drivers for the